harrisongoeldner/mac-setup/Developer.md

 brew install zsh
 ```

+If you want to setup brew completions in zsh then check out [https://docs.brew.sh/Shell-Completion#configuring-completions-in-zsh](https://docs.brew.sh/Shell-Completion#configuring-completions-in-zsh)

 The next couple steps are optional but recommended if you want a fantastic looking terminal.

 Install [Oh-My-Zsh](https://github.com/ohmyzsh/ohmyzsh/)